Here’s whether a factory reset will remove Android updates:

 Consequently, once you update your Android, you will not be able to revert to an older version.

-Same goes for the factory reset.
+The same goes for the factory reset.

 The factory reset just results in a clean state of the current Android version.